 Learn More »

-Amy Kirsling is Director of Operations of the International Research Consortium for Complex Regional Pain Syndrome (IRC), Senior Regulatory Coordinator for the Obstetrics and Gynecology Department at Northwestern University, a business development consultant, and medical writer.
+Amy Kirsling is Executive Director of the International Research Consortium for Complex Regional Pain Syndrome (IRC), Senior Regulatory Coordinator for the Obstetrics and Gynecology Department at Northwestern University, a business development consultant, and medical writer.
 Her purpose and passion are creating, developing, and leading missions that strengthen underserved populations and communities.
 Amy strongly believes in the importance of dialogue, collaborations between people, and creativity to produce positive social change.

 Kirsling began her career as a case manager for homeless individuals diagnosed with mental illnesses.
 She built collaborations within the community to educate homeless individuals to become independent in society and worked one on one with individual clients.
 She initially started her career in pursuit of becoming a mental health counselor, but discovered a passion in service to her community by improving programs.
 She moved to Chicago to pursue her Master’s Degree in Public Administration (MPA) at DePaul University to obtain necessary experience to achieve this goal.